lolotrgeek/TaskLearner/README.md

 This setup uses a Raspberry Pi that consumes pixels from hdmi and sends mouse and keyboard events over usb.

 What is needed:
-- a raspberry pi with OTG (4/zero)
+- actor: a raspberry pi with OTG (4/zero)
+- client: a machine that accepts keyboard/mouse via usb
+- agent: a machine that runs agent and sends actions to raspberry pi
 - a usb-hdmi video capture card
 - optional: USB split power cable, is required if there are power issues

-Install the following on the Pi
+### Install on the agent
+1. plug in hdmi video capture card
+2. setup software environment with the following commands:
 ```
 $ pip install gym opencv-python numpy pyinstrument imutils screeninfo pynput torch stable-baselines3
 $ pip install -e ./environments/gym_desktop